alikemalcoskun/tubeqa/README.md

 13. Click on any suggested question, or type your own, and get instant, streaming answers that reflect the video’s context and visuals in real time.

 ## Chrome Version
 The extension is tested on Chrome 142.0.7444.60 and Chrome Dev 143.0.7489.0.
-In [official documentation](https://developer.chrome.com/docs/ai/get-started), it is recommended to use the Chrome version 138 or higher for Built-in AI features.
+In [official documentation](https://developer.chrome.com/docs/ai/get-started), it is recommended to use the Chrome version 138 or higher for built-in AI features.

 ## Inspiration
 One of the trends for the LLM world in 2025 is to enhance the experience.
 Generative UI concepts and integrations into applications such as browsers are redefining the AI interactions on user interfaces and freeing the generative power of LLMs from the limitations of cold walls of chatbot interfaces.